 Both medications can cause pain and redness at the injection site, diarrhea, itching, swelling and allergic reactions.
 Some patients also report experiencing involuntary or uncontrollable movements, nervousness and anxiety when taking some forms of vitamin B12 supplements.
 In rare cases, patients have experienced congestive heart failure, blood clots and anaphylaxis.

 One of the most important things to consider before increasing your consumption of B12 in any form is that the substance has several known interactions.
 Prilosec, Leukeran, Colcrys, Mitigare and the herbal supplement Goldenseal can trigger serious drug interactions with B12.

 Make sure to talk to your doctor about whether upping your B12 intake will have negative interactions with any of your medications.

 Of course, maintaining a healthy weight is important to staving off diabetes, heart disease and other medical issues.
 For the best results on your weight loss journey, rule number one is to follow a healthy diet.
 Exercise will also help you melt away the extra pounds and keep them off for good.
 A good diet and solid workout will always be the best way to bust fat.

 Other procedures, such as body contouring and liposuction, may be good options for people who struggle with stubborn excess fat.
 Tummy tucks and other surgical procedures are especially ideal for patients who have lost a significant amount of weight but have trouble tightening up sagging skin or excess fat.

 It’s important to remember, however, that these are not weight loss treatments in themselves, but rather complementary treatments for those who have recently shed a significant number of pounds and are now close to their ideal weight.

-» Connecting with a board-certified plastic surgeon will help you determine if any of these options are viable for your specific scenario.
+» Connecting with our professional medical review team will help you determine if any of these options are viable for your specific scenario.